Stock market prediction: Intrinsic value

 Intrinsic value (true value) is the perceived or calculated value of a company, including tangible and intangible factors, using fundamental analysis.
 It's also frequently called fundamental value.
 It is used for comparison with the company's market value and finding out whether the company is undervalued on the stock market or not.
 When calculating it, the investor looks at both the qualitative and quantitative aspects of the business.
 It is ordinarily calculated by summing the discounted future income generated by the asset to obtain the present value.

 Prediction methods

 Prediction methodologies fall into three broad categories which can (and often do) overlap.
-They are fundamental analysis, technical analysis (charting) and technological methods.
+They are fundamental analysis, technical analysis (charting) and machine learning.

 Fundamental analysis

 Fundamental analysts are concerned with the company that underlies the stock itself.
 They evaluate a company's past performance as well as the credibility of its accounts.
 Many performance ratios are created that aid the fundamental analyst with assessing the validity of a stock, such as the P/E ratio.
 Warren Buffett is perhaps the most famous of all fundamental analysts.
 He uses the overall market capitalization-to-GDP ratio to indicate the relative value of the stock market in general, hence this ratio has become known as the "Buffett indicator".

 What fundamental analysis in the stock market is trying to achieve, is finding out the true value of a stock, which then can be compared with the value it is being traded with on stock markets and therefore finding out whether the stock on the market is undervalued or not.
 Finding out the true value can be done by various methods with basically the same principle.
 The principle is that a company is worth all of its future profits added together.
 These future profits also have to be discounted to their present value.
 This principle goes along well with the theory that a business is all about profits and nothing else.

 Contrary to technical analysis, fundamental analysis is thought of more as a long-term strategy.

 Fundamental analysis is built on the belief that human society needs capital to make progress and if a company operates well, it should be rewarded with additional capital and result in a surge in stock price.
 Fundamental analysis is widely used by fund managers as it is the most reasonable, objective and made from publicly available information like financial statement analysis.

 Another meaning of fundamental analysis is beyond bottom-up company analysis, it refers to top-down analysis from first analyzing the global economy, followed by country analysis and then sector analysis, and finally the company level analysis.